MicrosoftDocs/azure-aks-docs/articles/aks/deploy-valkey-cluster.md

     configmap/valkey-cluster created
     ```

-2. Create a `StatefulSet` resource with a `spec.affinity` goal is to keep all primaries in zone 1, preferably in different nodes, using the `kubectl apply` command.
+2. Create a `StatefulSet` resource with a `spec.affinity` goal is to keep all primaries in zone 1 and zone 2, preferably in different nodes, using the `kubectl apply` command.

     ```bash
     kubectl apply -f - <<EOF